 Unlike some cities, Yoncalla isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Yoncalla are a mix of both white- and blue-collar jobs.
 Overall, Yoncalla is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Yoncalla who work in office and administrative support (17.82%), food service (10.11%), and healthcare suport services (9.04%).

-Yoncalla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Yoncalla does not have a public transit system used by locals to get to and from work.

-The citizens of Yoncalla have a very low rate of college education: just 8.08% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Yoncalla has a very low overall level of education: only 8.08% of people over 25 hold a 4-year college degree or higher.

 Yoncalla is a somewhat ethnically-diverse city.
 The people who call Yoncalla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yoncalla residents report their race to be White, followed by Asian.
 Important ancestries of people in Yoncalla include German, European, English, Italian, and Dutch.